Chad Stahelski's unrealized projects: Medieval

 On February 20, 2015, Stahelski and David Leitch were set to co-direct the action film Medieval, with Michael Finch and Alex Litvak writing the script and Neal H. Moritz producing the film for Columbia Pictures, after Rob Cohen's attempt to make the movie failed at 20th Century Fox & New Regency.

 Bloodshot

-On April 21, 2015, Stahelski was set to co-direct with David Leitch the superhero film Bloodshot with Jeff Wadlow and Eric Heisserer writing the script and Neal H. Moritz, Valiant Comics COO Dinesh Shamdasani & DMG Media producing the film for Columbia Pictures.
+On April 21, 2015, Stahelski was set to co-direct with David Leitch the superhero film Bloodshot with Jeff Wadlow and Eric Heisserer writing the script and Neal H. Moritz, Valiant Comics COO Dinesh Shamdasani and DMG Media producing the film for Columbia Pictures.
 But on March 5, 2017, David S. F. Wilson was hired to direct the movie.

 Kill or Be Killed

-On December 14, 2017, Stahelski was attached to direct the feature film adaptation of Ed Brubaker and Sean Phillips’ Kill or Be Killed comic book with Daniel Casey writing the screenplay, Basil Iwanyk, Erica Lee, Jeff Waxman and Brubaker were producing through Thunder Road Pictures.
+On December 14, 2017, Stahelski was attached to direct the feature film adaptation of Ed Brubaker and Sean Phillips' Kill or Be Killed comic book with Daniel Casey writing the screenplay, Basil Iwanyk, Erica Lee, Jeff Waxman and Brubaker were producing through Thunder Road Pictures.